Core Idea

 Definition

-The Code Replication Pattern is a distributed architecture strategy where shared functionality is deliberately duplicated across multiple services rather than consolidated into shared libraries or common services.
+The Code Replication Pattern deliberately duplicates shared functionality across multiple services rather than consolidating it into shared libraries or common services.
 This pattern intentionally violates the DRY (Don’t Repeat Yourself) principle to maintain service independence and reduce coupling between components.

-In microservices and distributed architectures, code replication trades the redundancy of repeating functionality for the benefit of keeping service components independent, preserving bounded contexts, and enabling separate deployment lifecycles.
+In microservices and distributed architectures, code replication trades redundancy for keeping service components independent, preserving bounded contexts, and enabling separate deployment lifecycles.

 Key Characteristics